Brand Your Business: Dos and Don’ts of a Powerful Brand

 Avoid costly branding mistakes most small business owners make and dominate your niche.

-We’ll begin with a few branding definitions that will give you clarity on some of the topics in this article.
+First, we’ll go over a few branding definitions that will give you clarity on the topics in this article.

 Your brand is what comes to mind when people think of your business.
-This unique perception isn’t limited to a logo and colors.
-Even your target market and ads contribute to how people see your business.
+This unique perception isn’t limited to a logo and colors, but includes intangibles as well.
+Your target market and messaging also contribute to how people see your business.

-Brand positioning refers to your competitiveness in the marketplace.
-For example, do you cater to families or couples only?
-Are you more traditional or modern?
+Brand positioning refers to how people see your business compared to competitors.
+For example, are you more service-driven or focus on devliering convenience?
 Are you considered the most cost-efficient option or a premium brand?

-How you want people to see your business and what they really think are not always the same.
+How you want people to see your business and what they think are not always the same.
 Branding helps you go on the offensive and establish your position.
-While you can’t always control how people see you, you can influence it significantly.
+While you can’t always control how people see you, positioning influences their view.

-A brand strategy helps you establish a plan to position and grow your business.
-It also allows you to leverage your strengths and defend your weaknesses.
+A brand strategy is a plan that helps you position and grow your business.
+It also allows you to leverage your strengths to offset weaknesses.
+Most of all, it serves as a compass for your business decisions.

 Your brand message is the core theme you want to communicate to your target audience.
 It’s the promise you make to your prospective customers.
 Brands with consistent messaging will see higher response rates from marketing and advertising.